valantonini/go-coffee-service/README.md

 [![CI](https://github.com/valantonini/go-coffee-service/actions/workflows/makefile.yml/badge.svg)](https://github.com/valantonini/go-coffee-service/actions/workflows/makefile.yml)

-Playing with patterns and libraries for distributed systems in the Go ecosystem.
+playing with patterns and libraries for distributed systems in the Go ecosystem.

-Based on the [Hashicorp consul tutorial](https://learn.hashicorp.com/tutorials/consul/kubernetes-extract-microservice?in=consul/microservices) and [golang-standards/project-layout](https://github.com/golang-standards/project-layout)
+inspired by the [Hashicorp consul tutorial](https://learn.hashicorp.com/tutorials/consul/kubernetes-extract-microservice?in=consul/microservices) and [golang-standards/project-layout](https://github.com/golang-standards/project-layout)

+## progress

+### patterns
+outbox: guarantees _at least once delivery_ of messaging by first writing events to an outbox table within transactions that mutate the database.
+A Go routine periodically polls the outbox table, dispatches unsent messages onto the nats message bus and updates the outbox entries as sent.

+### product-service
+a webapi in charge of coffee listings (GetAll/GetById/Add). service implements the outbox pattern and raises events on nats broker after db mutations (e.g. adding a new coffee)

+### order-service
+a webapi that queries for a list of coffees from the product-service on startup via message bus (nats)

 ## caveats

 - i am new to go and many things aren't in their final shape
 - striving to use as few dependencies as possible to understand the problems libraries and frameworks are addressing
 - secret management will not be production ready
+- to do:
-- many variables are inline for the moment and need to be extracted out to env
+  - extract inline variables out to env
-- still to do:
   - durable messaging
   - message retry
-  - outbox pattern (in progress)
-  - ~~implement a db~~

 ## env